kenghweeng/fairest-of-them-all/disparate_impact/README.md

 ### 1.5.
 Constraints on misclassying positive examples

 Next, lets try to train a fair classifier, however, lets put an additional constraint: do not misclassify any non-protected points that were classified in positive class by the original (unconstrained) classifier!
 The idea here is that we only want to promote the examples from protected group to the positive class, without demoting any non-protected points from the positive class (this might be a business necessity in many scenarios).
-Details of this formulation can be found in Section 3.3 of our [paper](http://arxiv.org/pdf/1507.05259.pdf).
+Details of this formulation can be found in Section 3.3 of the [paper](http://arxiv.org/pdf/1507.05259.pdf).
 The code works as follows:

 ```python
 apply_fairness_constraints = 0 # flag for fairness constraint is set back to0 since we want to apply the accuracy constraint now